juristr/juristr.github.com/_posts/2013-02-01-test-your-app-under-slow-network-speeds.md

 </figure>

 This will simulate a modem like network speed which allows you to test and fine-tune your webapp under more extreme, inconvenient situations.
 Actually there's also a [Fiddler plugin](http://fiddlerdelayext.codeplex.com/) which lets you add a delay in ms to any kind of response.
-I did not test it in depth.
+I did not test that one in depth, though.

 ### On OSX
 OSX has a tool called **Network Link Conditioner** which allows you to do a similar job.
-To install it you need to first download XCode (can be downloaded freely from the App Store).
+To install it you need to first download XCode which is freely available in the App Store market.
 Once installed

 1. Open XCode
 1. Navigate the menu XCode > Open Developer Tool > More Developer Tools.
 This will open Apple's website